dhurlburtusa/shortcuts/ruby/ruby-notes.md

 - Message passing, not function calls.
 - Blocks are Objects, they just don’t know it yet.
 - Most operators in Ruby are just syntactic sugar (with some precedence rules) for method calls.
+- The `Kernel` module methods may be called without a receiver and thuse can be be called in functional form.

 ## To be Categorized